Essential travel tips to Lofoten

 You can only buy wine and spirits in the state-owned “Vinmonopolet” shops, which can be found in most towns.
 Almost all groceries sell beer, but please note that legally the sale of beer ends at 8pm (3pm on Saturdays, not at all on Sundays).
 The minimum age is 20 to buy spirits, and 18 to buy beer.

-WINTER: Wool or thermal underwear, a layer of fleece or wool, and windproof and waterproof jacket and trousers.
+Winter: Wool or thermal underwear, a layer of fleece or wool, and windproof and waterproof jacket and trousers.
 Don’t forget gloves/mittens, hat and scarf.
 Consider special winter shoes with a wool liner.
+And if you are into Ski Touring, then head over to this page to learn more and read the “related articles” for what to wear and how to stay safe in the mountains.

 What’s the best time of year to see the Northern Lights?

 The Northern Lights are an autumn and winter phenomenon, and can only be seen in a dark and clear sky.
 What time of day can you see the Northern Lights?
-The Northern Lights can appear at any time, but they tend to be between 18.00 and 01.00 in the morning.
+The Northern Lights can appear at any time, but they tend to be between 18.00 and 01.00.
 The best chance is between 22.00 – 23.00 at night (in winter).
+Read the full article here.

-In the map below, you can find an overwiev of waste containers, septic waste stations for caravans and public toilets.
+In this map, from Clean Up Lofoten, you can find an overview of waste containers, septic waste stations for caravans and public toilets.
+Make sure to save the tab if you’re on the phone – it will come in handy!